Sudeley Castle: Construction of the current castle

 By the start of the 15th century, the Sudeley name was believed to have gone extinct and the Boteler family had inherited the castle through the marriage of Joan, the sister of the last de Sudeley.

 Ralph Boteler is believed to have started the construction of the castle in 1443, around the same time he became Lord High Treasurer of England.
-He rose to prominence during the Hundred Years' War; serving in France under John of Lancaster, 1st Duke of Bedford in 1419, and was later appointed to the Regency Council of King Henry VI in 1423.
+He rose to prominence during the Hundred Years' War; serving in France under John of Lancaster, 1st Duke of Bedford in 1419, and was later appointed to the Regency Council of King Henry VI in 1423 and created Baron Sudeley.

 Sudeley was not Ralph's first great project, having extensively renovated the Manor on the More, the house he used when attending court, and was later described by a French Ambassador, Jean du Bellay, as more magnificent than Hampton Court.
 Unfortunately, Ralph failed to gain royal permission to crenellate the castle, and had to seek Henry VI's pardon.

 Ralph built Sudeley Castle on a double courtyard plan; with the outer courtyard being used by servants and men-at-arms, and the inner court and its buildings reserved for the use of Ralph and his family.

 In 1449, Ralph's son, Thomas Boteler, married Lady Eleanor Talbot, famed as England's Secret Queen for her relationship with King Edward IV after the death of her husband.
 It was this relationship that King Richard III used to illegitimise his brother's children and heirs, clearing the way for himself to take the crown.